Avdpro/CokeCodes/README.md

 ## Why work in browser?
+With new features coming out, morden browsers can do much more than just browsing.
+PWA web apps will take more roles from native apps.
+Why not our coding environment?
 - **No system contamination**: Setup a new project work environment won't install anything or make any changes out side the browser.
 Your computer/ device always stay clean.

 - **Domain sandboxed**: You can isolate different projects to avoid annoying package/tool version conflict which do happens a lot these days.
 Remove a sandbox cleans everthing, no trush left behind.
+It's like you have a dedicate computer for each of your project in the same time!

 - **Same experience**: CokeCodes' tool and applications works just as good as similar tools run in native.
 They launch in a blink, and run smoothly the in browsers.
 All tools are open sourced and support addons to expand their features.